Ma-Ko-dev/Ma-Ko-dev/README.md

 - 🌱 I’m currently learning **something new every day ;)**

-- ⚡ Fun fact **My Cat is my alternative rubber ducky and is probably already a good programmer herself now.**
+- ⚡ Fun fact **My Cat is my alternative to a rubber ducky and is probably already a good programmer herself by now.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">